brillout/wildcard-api/docs/conceptual-faq.md

 <sup>
 <a href="https://github.com/reframejs/wildcard-api/issues/new">Open a ticket</a> or
 <a href="https://discord.gg/kqXf65G">chat with us</a> or
 if you want to ask questions, request features, or if you just want to talk to us.
-We love to talk to our users :-).
+We want to talk with you!
 </sup>

 <b><sub><a href="#conceptual-faq">&#8679; TOP &#8679;</a></sub></b>